rockycape/rockycape.github.io/CoderDojoBalwyn.md

 5. Leave the "Replace With" field empty to remove the matched characters.
 6. Click on "Replace All" to remove all spaces from the text.

+The operator \W is a regular expressions or regex and more details can be found: [regex](https://docs.python.org/3/howto/regex.html)

 ### (u) Chrome Tab Navigation commands

 navigate between chrome browser tabs with: